 Palliative and Supportive Care

-The core members of the Cancer Medicine Team at the Cancer Centre at Beaumont Hospital are: Dr. Oscar S. Breathnach, Dr. Bryan Hennessy, Dr. Patrick Morris and Dr Liam Grogan (Medical Oncologists); Dr. Clare Faul, Dr. Brian O'Neill, Dr. Orla McArdle and Dr. David Fitzpatrick (Radiation Oncologist), and Dr. Regina McQuillan (Palliative Medicine).
+The core members of the Cancer Medicine Team at the Cancer Centre at Beaumont Hospital are: Prof. Liam Grogan, Prof. Oscar S. Breathnach, Prof. Bryan Hennessy, Prof. Patrick Morris, Prof. Jarushka Naidoo, and Dr. Adrian Murphy (Medical Oncologists); Prof. Clare Faul, Dr. Brian O'Neill, Dr. Orla McArdle, Dr. Nazmy El Beltagi and Dr. David Fitzpatrick (Radiation Oncologist); Prof. Regina McQuillan and Dr. Clare McAleer (Palliative Medicine).
 They are supported by teams of doctors training in cancer medicine, specialist nurses, social workers, occupational and physiotherapists, in addition to the psycho-oncology team, and administrative staff.
-In addition the other medical and surgical teams in Beaumont Hospital interact in a dynamic and instructive manner.
+In addition, the other medical and surgical teams in Beaumont Hospital interact in a dynamic and instructive manner.